Update: February 27, 2019

 Wild birds are no longer safe in Baton Rouge.
 If experimenters at Louisiana State University (LSU) have their way, many of these sensitive animals may soon be lured to feeders, trapped, and taken to a laboratory.
 Once there, these birds will be caged, intentionally tormented to induce stress and fear, and then killed.
 These pointless experiments need to end.

-Lattin has been tormenting birds in these experiments since 2008, including by confining them to a cloth bag, rolling them around on a cart (a disorienting and terrifying experience for these already-frightened animals), and restraining them for 30 minutes at a time, four times a day.
+Recently hired LSU professor Christine Lattin, who was previously affiliated with Tufts and Yale, has been abusing and killing birds in these experiments since 2008.
+Her twisted methods have included confining them to a cloth bag, rolling them around on a cart (a disorienting and terrifying experience for these already-frightened animals), and restraining them for 30 minutes at a time, four times a day.
 Some birds were fed crude oil, and others' legs were wounded without any pain relief.
 After weeks and sometimes months of repeated abuse, they're then killed.
-Not only are the experiments extremely cruel, they're also wasteful because important physiological differences between species make the results inapplicable to humans or other birds.
-Unsurprisingly, Lattin doesn't like that her cruel and pointless experiments are being exposed, and she's working overtime to mislead the public about them.
-Read her comments and PETA's responses here.
+Not only are these experiments extremely cruel, they're also wasteful because important physiological differences between species make the results inapplicable to humans or even other birds.
+Please use the form below to urge LSU to stop Lattin from continuing these experiments on its campus.

 You're welcome to use our template letter, but remember that putting the subject line and message into your own words will help draw attention to your e-mail.